 Ratio: 1:1, decrease liquids if need be.
 Best for: cakes, muffins, quick breads, “healthy” cookies, and brownies, especially when you want a banana flavour

 Ripe Mashed Avocado- due to their colour, avocados work best in chocolate recipes.
-They contain less natural water than other fruit-based replacements and can even stand up to being piped or frosted!
+Avocados have less natural water than other fruit-based replacements and can even be used for piping or frosting.
 Avocados also provide healthy fats and fiber to your recipes.

 Ratio: 1:1 Best for: chocolate cakes, chocolate frostings, chocolate cookies, and brownies.
 It can even be used as a tart filling, or in chocolate puddings or mousse.

-Pumpkin puree- pumpkin is full of vitamins, minerals and fiber and can be used in a similar way as applesauce, bananas or avocados.
-It’s flavour and colour can be somewhat disguised in most recipes, but works really well with chocolate.
+Pumpkin Puree- pumpkin is full of vitamins, minerals and fiber and is similar to applesauce, bananas or avocados in baking.
+The flavour and colour of pumpkin is disguisable in most recipes, but works really well with chocolate.

 Ratio: 3:4 adjust any liquids if need be.
 Best for: cakes, muffins, quick breads